cdapio/cdap/docs/developer-guide/source/programming.rst

 Conventions
 -----------

-In this document, *Application* refers to a user Application that has been deployed into the Continuuity Reactor.
+In this document, *Application* or *App* refers to a user Application that has been deployed into the Continuuity Reactor.

 Text that are variables that you are to replace is indicated by a series of angle brackets (``< >``).
 For example::